SoIK Hellas

-SoIK Hellas is a sports club in Stockholm, Sweden, established on 14 May 1899 as Pastorns gossar by Katarina Parish confirmation priest Ernst Klefbeck, before changing name to SoIK Hellas in 1912, also on the initiative of Ernst Klefbeck.
+SoIK Hellas is a sports club in Stockholm, Sweden, established on 14 May 1899 as Pastorns gossar ("The Preacher's Guys") by Katarina Parish confirmation priest Ernst Klefbeck, before changing name to SoIK Hellas in 1912, also on the initiative of Ernst Klefbeck.
 Nowadays running bowling, track and field athletics, handball, swimming, orienteering, tennis, and water polo, the club earlier also ran soccer, table tennis, fencing, gymnastics, cross-country skiing, diving, ski orienteering, and squash.
 The men's water polo team has won Swedish championship titles.

 In 2009, the club decided to become an alliance club starting in 2010.

 Handball

 The handball team have won seven Swedish Championships (1936, 1937, 1969, 1970, 1971, 1972 and 1977).
 They played in the first season of Allsvenskan, the Swedish top division, finishing fifth.
 Until 1952, the Swedish Championship (SM) was decided as a knockout tournament independent of the league.
 During this time, Hellas were considered "cup specialists".
 Until 1946, only the district champions qualified for SM, meaning that Hellas had to compete with other Stockholm clubs to qualify.
 In 1935–36, Hellas again finished fifth in the league and qualified for SM for the first time.
 They defeated Flottans IF Karlskrona in the final to become Swedish Champions.
 In the following season, Hellas improved to fourth in the league and successfully defended the Swedish Championship title, winning the final against Redbergslids IK.
 They finished fourth in the league again in 1937–38, but lost the Stockholm final against Djurgårdens IF and did not qualify for SM.
 In the following season they were relegated, but were promoted again after a single season.
 In 1942–43, Hellas finished second in Allsvenskan, their highest league finish at that point.
 In 1944–45, they finished third in the league and reached the semifinals of SM, where they lost to Majornas IK.
 Hellas were relegated in 1946–47, but still reached the semifinals of SM, this time losing to IK Heim.
 Despite playing in the second level, Hellas reached the SM semifinals again in 1947–48, where they were eliminated by Redbergslid.
 In the following season, they were promoted back to Allsvenskan and reached the final of SM.
 They were defeated by cross-town rivals IFK Lidingö, who were relegated from the top division in the same season.
 Hellas finished third in the league in 1949–50, and reached the SM semifinals, where they were eliminated by Heim.
 Two years later they were relegated from the top level, but still reached the SM semifinals for a sixth time in eight seasons.
 They lost to cross-town rivals AIK.
 After this season, the SM tournament was discontinued.